mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 So, you should remain there, from the beginning.
 You should appreciate this energy; you should appreciate this life force gifted to you, from the beginning-less past.
 Anyway, you have already great capacity.

 That is temporarily, (what) we call buddha nature.
-Or, 2500 years ago, Buddha Shakyamuni mentioned, "all are Buddha."
+Or, 2500 years ago, Buddha Shakyamuni mentioned, "all are buddha."
 That is, temporarily, we call buddha.
 Buddha is a person who realize that perpetual flow of energy, flow of existence, constantly beginning from the beginning-less past, to the endless future.
 You should participate directly in it.

 So, what is that?
 Just be here.
 And then, manifest it.
 So, strictly speaking, I think everyone is, anyway, in Buddha's world.
 Great world.